 Cash Flow Compared to Revenue

-Every top dog needs to know what invoices are being sent and which invoices are getting paid.
+Every top dog needs to know which invoices are being sent and which invoices are getting paid.
 If your accounting is on a cash basis, your revenue becomes your invoices and your cash flow is your payments.
 Business owners should run this Cash Flow vs. Revenue report on a monthly basis.

 If you’re generating $100,000 worth of invoices, are you getting payments for $100,000 on an average?
 You should also track these ratios and set up your benchmarks, or acceptable ratios.
 If the revenue is not coming in, then analyze what’s keeping the cash flow from coming in.
 Why aren’t your clients paying your invoices?
 You definitely want to comprehend the answers.